Posture Health Is Longevity Health

 Your longevity has everything to do with your posture health.

 What is posture health?

-Posture health is healthy longevity expressed in correct body posture.
-Good posture means in any standing position, you body posture should be as follows:
+Posture health is healthy longevity expressed in the correct body posture.
+Good posture means in any standing position, your body posture should be as follows:

 Maintain Good Standing Posture

 “Straightening up” (jamming your shoulders back, tucking in your tummy, and standing stiff) is not recommended for good standing posture: it does not align your body, and it is not practicable due to the inability to sustain the posture over a long period.

 What is a good standing posture?

 - Ear, shoulder, and hip in a straight line (side view)